FurryR/hyren/README.md

 - [x] Turbowarp
 - [x] PenguinMod

+## 🛠️ Compatibility

+> If an error is occurred, it is Hyren's bug.
+If the error still presists after disabling Hyren, it is Turbowarp's bug. -- @garbomuffin

+Usually you can use hyren to boost most projects, but there are always some exceptions.

+1. When using Gandi IDE, I randomly get some error but the project works fine.
+   > Just ignore these errors, your project is running fine.
+Hyren will fallback to interpreter when compilation fails, so it may affect performance.
+2. I use Microsoft Edge.
+I used hyren but it didn't boost a lot.
+   > Turn off Edge's "Enhanced security mode".
+It disables the browser's JIT so it is extremely slow.
+3. Other errors.
+   > Well, hyren is just an experimental project.
+Disable hyren may work, but you can't enjoy compiler anymore.

 ## 🤔 How to use

 1. 🔽 Download hyren daily build from [`Github Actions`](https://github.com/FurryR/hyren/actions/workflows/ci.yaml) (**requires login**).
 Please always download latest commit.
 You can download either `hyren-debug` or `hyren-release`.
 Decompress the artifact into a folder.